How to manage hair loss due to stress?

 Alopecia, stress, and regrowth: a glimmer of hope

-Contrary to popular belief, regrowth is often possible, provided that we address the root causes:
+Contrary to popular belief, regrowth is often possible, provided that the root causes are addressed:

-• Support for metabolic and hormonal terrain through appropriate nutritional supplements
+• Support for the metabolic and hormonal terrain through appropriate nutritional supplements

 • Scalp care: massages, gentle products, activation of microcirculation

-• Soothing the nervous system: managing emotional stress, quality sleep, therapeutic support
+• Calming of the nervous system: management of emotional stress, quality sleep, therapeutic support

 Conclusion